 Grade Level Credits Term

 11-12 1 Full Year

-Prerequisites: Successful completion of Latin II
+Prerequisites: Successfu Il completion of Latin 2.

-Study Time Needed: 1.5 - 2 hours per week

 Latin 3 builds on the skills and knowledge acquired in Latin 2.
 Students will continue to acquire vocabulary and grammatical structures and learn to communicate more fluently in speaking and writing.
 We will read and discuss texts by some of the most famous figures from the classic and late antiquity periods, including Julius Caesar, the poets Martial and Catullus, St. Jerome, and St. Augustine.
 We will learn to see and appreciate the strength and beauty of these authors' use of the Latin language and examine their ideas through the lens of a Christian anthropology.
 Various mini units throughout the year will also spotlight specific areas of ancient Roman history and culture.